New Students

 Hotel rooms – The hotel will charge you a deposit at the time of check in, which will be refunded after you leave.
 Please use a credit card to avoid having money taken out of your account directly.
 Only the person who made the reservation (or whose name the reservation is under) needs to check in for the room, and can confirm the rest of the guests names and get key cards for them.
 To split the bill, each guest will need to check out separately.

-You will find two full beds, an iron, ironing board, a mini-fridge, and internet service (for an extra fee).
+You will find two queen beds, an iron, ironing board, a mini-fridge, and internet service (for an extra fee).
 There isn’t a lot of space for rollaways or extra costume racks.
 Some people like to bring their own iron, because it might be better than what the hotel has to offer.
 If you leave items on your bed, the maids will not make the bed for you.
 It’s nice to tip the maids ($1-2/night for each person in the room) by leaving a few bills on the pillow.
 It is recommended to tip each day rather than just at the end of your stay, as the maids will change which rooms they service.
 Common sense reminds us not to leave other cash laying about.